-Otherwise known as insider risk, human error includes non-cyber mistakes such as:
+Human error includes non-cyber mistakes such as:

 - Attaching the wrong file to an email

-It does this by utilising ‘keys’ that encode and decode the contents of your emails.
-With advanced encryption standards (e.g., AES-256), a third party who does not possess a key cannot access the data, as brute force attacks are simply out of the question.
+It does this utilising ‘keys’ that encode and decode the contents of your emails based on an authentication challenge.
+With advanced encryption (e.g., AES-256), a third party who does not possess a key cannot access the data, meaning brute force attacks are simply out of the question.

 There are two main types of email encryption to be aware of:

-TLS works by encrypting the connection between you and your recipient, securing your messages as they move between email providers and blocking unwanted access.
+TLS works by encrypting the connection between you and your recipient, securing your messages as they move between email providers.

 Although this makes it considerably harder to crack, it also means that it is significantly slower to use, with the encryption and decryption process taking a long time to complete.

 AES is believed to be extremely efficient, proving keys in 128, 192 and 256 bits which are extremely resistant to all attacks.
 It is also easier to implement into your systems, along with the encryption and decryption process being much faster than RSA.

 Although encryption goes a long way to prevent email interception, it doesn’t stop human error, such as sending an email to the wrong person.